Why do we fight with our spouse?

 Experience and life lessons taught him what he wants to do for the rest of his life.

-He is expanding his car business in different locations outside Milwaukee.
+He said he is expanding his car business in different locations outside Milwaukee.

-“Education could be formal or informal.
-Both have the potential to increase one’s earning power over many years and lead to richer fulfilling lives with freedom of choice” he said.
+“Education could be formal or informal, both have the potential to increase one’s power to lead a fulfilling life with freedom of choice” he said.

 He was always worried his whole life due to his poor health condition.

-Therefore, for him, the second best investment in life is staying in good health by adopting healthy habits, especially food and exercise habits.
+Therefore, for him, the second best investment in life is staying in good health by adopting a healthy lifestyle, especially food and exercise habits.

 There is only one life, and the most priceless thing in life is good health.